 Padini Nirmal is a doctoral student at Clark University.
 Her doctoral research focuses on the dispossession of indigenous peoples by the development-capitalism-modernity complex and the resistance movements that emerge at its juncture in Kerala, India.
 Broadly, her research interests lie within political ecology, feminism, and critical development studies.

-David N. Pellow is Dehlsen Chair of Environmental Studies and Director of the Global Environmental Justice Project at the University of California–Santa Barbara.
-His teaching and research focus on environmental and ecological justice in the United States and globally.
-He has served on the Boards of Directors for the Center for Urban Transformation, Greenpeace USA, and International Rivers.
+David N. Pellow is the Dehlsen Chair and Distinguished Professor of Environmental Studies at the University of California, Santa Barbara.
+His teaching, research, and activism focus on environmental justice in the US and globally.
+His books include What Is Critical Environmental Justice? and Garbage Wars: The Struggle for Environmental Justice in Chicago.
+He has served on the boards of directors of Greenpeace USA and International Rivers.

 Keith Pezzoli is Director of the Urban Studies and Planning Program, and a Professor of Teaching in the Communications Department at the University of California-San Diego.
 He teaches courses on Community-Based Action Research, food justice, environmental movements, and globalization.
 Pezzoli’s research and publications examine science and technology, and human-nature relations in the development of cities and regions, including a book, Human Settlements and Planning for Ecological Sustainability: The Case of Mexico City (2000).

 Kate Rigby is Professor of English and Comparative Literature at Monash University.
 Among her publications in the area of literature and environment are Topographies of the Sacred: The Poetics of Place in European Romanticism (2004) and Ecocritical Theory: New European Approaches (2011).
 Rigby is a Fellow of the Australian Academy of the Humanities and was the founding President of the Association for the Study of Literature, Environment, and Culture (Australia-New Zealand).